GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

 ```
 5. From the left panel, drag and place a Decision Task after the Script task and connect it.
 6. Name the Decision task: Configure Deductible
 7. In the bottom configuration panel, select the Referenced decision table attribute to open the decision table popup window.
 Select the New Decision Table button.
+Name it: ```Configure Deductible```.
 8. In the top blue header, click the [ Undefined ] title, which opens the Edit input popup.
 Configure the popup with the following information:
     1. Column Label: Equipment Value
     2. Variable Type: Form field